 Look up Mallenders/Sallenders online and you'll read that it's a tenacious, and very uncomfortable skin issue, presenting as an accumulation of thickened, crusted scale and scabs on the front and hind legs of horses.

-A common ailment in Gypsy, Shire, Friesian - pretty much any hairy, heavy, draft-type horse ... mallenders/sallenders is thought to be caused by excessive keratin production, aka hyperkeratosis.
-Then again, depending on what you read and here, apparently it's not.
-Either way the jury seems to be out on this one.
+A common ailment in Gypsy, Shire, Friesian - pretty much any hairy, heavy, draft-type horse ... mallenders/sallenders is thought to be caused by excessive keratin production, aka hyperkeratosis (we have news on this - see Latest updates 2024 below).
 However, going by what our clients say, I can definitely concur on the tenacious and very uncomfortable.

 So what to do?
 The general school of thought is to avoid biotin and keep applying the ointments.
 But surely, there has to be something at the root of it all?
-Surely if we knew what caused it, we'd know what to do to prevent this truly awful syndrome.
-Well, there's new research and updates on Mallenders, which is now giving owners great hope as they're now seeing positive results for their horses.
+Surely if we knew what caused this nightmare for our horses, we'd could prevent this truly awful syndrome.
+Well, there's good news - there's new research and updates on Mallenders, which is now giving owners great hope as they're now seeing not just positive results - but a mallenders/sallenders and even mud-fever reversal for their horses.

-... and there's new science out there.
-It's showing that mallenders/sallenders is thought to be connected to the now better understood multi-metabolic chronic detoxification disorder called Cryptopyrroluria, aka KPU.
+... and new science came out.
+It showed that mallenders/sallenders was thought to be connected to the now better understood multi-metabolic chronic detoxification disorder called Cryptopyrroluria, aka KPU.
 (See our separate KPU page for the full story).

 KPU is specifically a dysfunction in the liver's detoxification process, but as always, it begins in the gut, specifically the hindgut, triggered by dysbiosis in the hindgut microbiome.
 And when there’s hindgut dysbiosis, the result is an overload of toxins for the liver to have to metabolise (correct name biotransform).

-Thing is, the kidneys are also very much involved because the liver shunts all the transformed toxins onwards to the kidneys for excretion via the urine, but if there’s a toxicity overload the kidneys become overwhelmed as well, so they struggle to manage the toxin load, which means an overcrowded queue of toxicity waiting to be eliminated.
-So, those clever kidneys use the emergency excretion pathway – the skin.
-Great idea in theory, but in practice it means an excess of toxic residue on the skin surface, very often bringing with it year-round incessant and agonising itching as well.
+Now let's move to the kidneys, which are also very much involved because the liver shunts all the transformed toxins onwards to the kidneys for excretion via the urine.
+However, if there’s a huge queue of toxins the kidneys become overwhelmed as well, so those clever kidneys use the emergency excretion pathway – the skin.
+Great idea in theory, but in practice it means an excess of itchy toxic residue on the skin surface, very often bringing with it year-round incessant itching as well - this is why we see unexplained itchy horses in winter, well outside the sweet itch season.

-Of course, as science would have it, it’s a whole lot more complex than this!
+Of course, as science would have it it’s a whole lot more complex than this.
 But at the very root of the problem lies a tiny, yet absolutely critical, micronutrient - vitamin B6.
-But - it's not a simple case of buying a B6 supplement to fix the problem.
+But - it's not a simple case of trotting down to your local feed merchant and buying a B6 supplement off the shelf to fix the problem.
 Why?
-There's good,
+Because there's good,

-activated B6 (Pyridoxal-5-Phosphate, aka P5P), and then there's questionable, synthetic B6 (Pyridoxine, the
+activated B6 (Pyridoxal-5-Phosphate, aka P5P), and then there's synthetic B6 (Pyridoxine) the

-inactive (fake) type you see in just about every B6 supplement and those feeds which contain a synthetic vitamin 'premix').
+inactive (fake) type you see in every equine B6 supplement plus feeds which list a vitamin 'premix' in the ingredients.

 P5P is the real deal, and here's why ...